Igor-Koniukhov/nft-market-eth-magic-link/README.md

   In that project used [Magic Connect](https://magic.link/connect) - Magic Connect is a fully-featured, global web3 wallet.
 - [SWR React Hooks for Data Fetching](https://swr.vercel.app/).
 With SWR components will get a stream of data updates constantly and automatically.
   And the UI will be always fast and reactive.
 The name “SWR” is derived from stale-while-revalidate, a HTTP cache invalidation strategy popularized by HTTP RFC 5861.
-- SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
+SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
 SSR / SSG Ready.

-### Building and managing smart contract;
+### Building and managing smart contract:
-- [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/) used as main base and framework for building smart contract;
+- [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/) used as main base and framework for building smart contract.
 ```
 npm i @openzeppelin/contracts
 ```